nextflow-io/nextflow/docs/process.rst

 The input block follows the syntax shown below::

     input:
-      <input qualifier> <input name> [from <source channel>] [attributes]
+      <input qualifier> <input name>

-An input definition starts with an input `qualifier` and the input `name`, followed by the keyword ``from`` and the actual channel over which inputs are received.
-Finally some input optional attributes can be specified.
+An input definition starts with an input `qualifier` and the input `name`.

-.. tip:: When the input name is the same as the channel name, the ``from`` part of the declaration can be omitted.

 The input qualifier declares the `type` of data to be received.
 This information is used by Nextflow to apply the semantic rules associated to each qualifier and handle it properly depending on the target execution platform (grid, cloud, etc).

 The qualifiers available are the ones listed in the following table: